hymnsrepo/hymnsrepo-site/_hymns/make-me-a-servant.md

 ---
-title: "Make me a servant"
+title: Make me a servant
+subtitle: Kelly Willard
 ---

 **Make me a servant, humble and meek.